shupershuff/Diablo2RLoader/README.md

 If there's something you want to see added or improved then let me know.
 Future updates may include:<br>
 * Alternative Authentication methods (tokens, launch via bnet)
 * Ability to use with MFA enabled accounts/Ability to use both script and launch manually via bnet.
-* Ability to mute minimised windows
+* Possibly add the ability to mute minimised windows (as long as it can be done within windows without additional software)
 * Ability to skip intro
 * Ability to sent outage notifications to end users
 * Fixing anything I broke in the last release.
 * Adding whatever features you fools ask for.
-* Investigate use of battlenet login tokens (stored in registry) instead of passwords as other loaders have done.
-This is unlikely as I probably can't figure it out.
 * Perhaps make a GUI *if* there's enough interest.
 Probably not though as there would be a lot of brain activity involved.
 Pay my mortgage and we'll perhaps maybe talk... probably.

 # Usage and Limitations #